Commercial Lease vs Residential Lease: Key Differences in CAM, Expenses, and Audit Rights

 The single most significant financial difference between commercial and residential leases is operating expense pass-through.

 Residential: Operating expenses are the landlord's problem.
-Property taxes, building insurance, maintenance, management fees, landscaping, janitorial—all absorbed by the landlord and priced into rent.
+Property taxes, building insurance, maintenance, management fees, landscaping, and janitorial costs are all absorbed by the landlord and priced into rent.
 When the roof needs replacing ($180,000 for a 20-unit apartment building), the landlord funds it from reserves or takes on debt.
 Tenants never see this line item.

 Commercial NNN: Operating expenses are a direct tenant obligation.
 That same roof replacement on a commercial property might be handled differently: if the lease defines it as a capital expenditure amortized over useful life (say, 20 years at $9,000/year), each tenant pays a share through CAM.
 Under some absolute NNN leases, the tenant pays for the replacement outright.
 Even where the landlord funds it, CAM pass-through returns some of that cost to tenants over the amortization period.